Ruby Wedding Masterwort

 Hardiness Zone: 3a

 Other Names: Hattie's Pincushion

 Ruby Wedding Masterwort features airy cymes of ruby-red pincushion flowers with white overtones and ruby-red bracts at the ends of the stems from early to late summer.
 The flowers are excellent for cutting.
 Its deeply cut ferny palmate leaves remain dark green in colour throughout the season.
-The fruit is not ornamentally significant.
 The black stems are very colorful and add to the overall interest of the plant.

 Ruby Wedding Masterwort is an open herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;